 So they definitely didn't stay there for two weeks, but they did stay there, you know, more than more than just putting out the fire.

-So the LA Fire Department probably has some questions to answer, because there does seem to be some alleged certainty by the at least by the police that they definitely got the guy.
+So the LA Fire Department probably has some questions to answer because there does seem to be some alleged certainty by the, at least by the police, that they definitely got the guy.

 He definitely set the fire.

-It definitely was put out, and it definitely recurred, you know, some days later.
+And it definitely recurred, you know, some days later.

 So is that enough for the fire department to get sued?